SpencerTranter/RedisSearch/README.md

 The commmand line prompt is as follows:

-npm run start --database='redis-latest-prod' --key='nodes-by-mac' --field='001C2C1B26097F0B'
+npm run start --database='redis-latest-prod' --key='nodes_by_mac' --field='001C2C1B26097F0B'

 database: Which Redis deployment you are looking to search through.

 key: What key of that deployment are you searching through.

 field: Which value to grab data back from.
-Can be set too `all`.
+Can be set to `all`.

 ---